evkx/evkx.github.io/content/technology/battery/_index.md

 linktitle: EV Batteries
 description: EV batteries are responsible for storing the energy that powers the vehicle's electric motor, and they play a critical role in determining an EV's performance, range, and overall cost.
 weight: 2
+shownavtabs: true
 ---
 <!-- markdownlint-disable MD033 -->

 In this article, we will explore the different types of EV batteries, how they work, their advantages and disadvantages, and the latest developments in EV battery technology.
-We will also discuss the environmental impact of EV batteries.

-{{< sitefigure thumb="technology/battery/bmwixbattery_1_st.jpg" title="BMW iX Battery pack" >}}
+{{< sitefiguresized thumb="technology/battery/bmwixbattery_1_st.jpg" title="BMW iX Battery pack" width="3000" height="1688">}}

 By the end of this article, you will better understand the current state and prospects of EV batteries and their role in the transition to a more sustainable transportation system.